royal-dargon/royal-dargon.github.io/_pages/about.md

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 I have two paper accepted by NeurIPS 2025 (CCF A)
 - *2025.05*: &nbsp;🎉🎉 I have one paper accepted by ACL 2025 Main (CCF A)
+- *2025.03*: &nbsp;🎉🎉 I have one paper accepted by Briefings in Bioinformatics (SCI Q1, CCF B)
 - *2024.12*: &nbsp;🎉🎉 I have one paper accepted by AAAI 2025 (CCF A)
 - *2024.06*: &nbsp;🎉🎉 I have one paper accepted by PRCV 2024 (CCF C)
 - *2023.12*: &nbsp;🎉🎉 I have one paper accepted by ICASSP 2024 (CCF B)